YLalangui/mle-challenge/src/dataset_preprocess/solution.md

 ## How to execute data transformation

-This component can be execute locally or in a Docker container in cloud.
-As `main.py` is the entrypoint a Docker image can be created from `dataset_preprocess` folder.
+This component can be executed locally or in a Docker container on cloud.
+As `main.py` is the entrypoint then a Docker image can be created from `dataset_preprocess` folder.
 In this case, four arguments are needed to execute the entry point:

 - `read-csv-path`: local or remote path (S3, MinIO) where component will get dataset from
 - `save-csv-path`: local or remote path (S3, MinIO) where component will put/save dataset